CodedRitual/SpotifyClone/README.md

 # SpotifyClone
-built a spotify clone(home page) using html, css &amp; javascript.
+built a spotify clone(home page) using html and css.